joelouthan/Theologicus/src/genesis/genesis09-18-29.md

 God don't stop.
 God can't stop.
 Never stop rescuing us.
 It is what he does.

->Romans 8:12-13 (CSB) So then, brothers and sisters, we are not obligated to the flesh to live according to the flesh, 13 because if you live according to the flesh, you are going to die.
+>Romans 8:12-13 (CSB) So then, brothers and sisters, we are not obligated to the flesh to live according to the flesh,because if you live according to the flesh, you are going to die.
 But if by the Spirit you put to death the deeds of the body, you will live.

 > Proverbs 24:16 (CSB) Though a righteous person falls seven times, he will get up,